What Is a Payment Facilitator?

 Earnings

-Payment facilitator have the ability to set up sub- merchants very quickly, which allows merchants to skip the lengthy merchant account application process and start taking payments almost immediately
+PayFacs have the ability to set up merchants very quickly, which allows merchants to skip the lengthy merchant account application process and start taking payments almost immediately.
+By offering a faster onboarding process, PayFacs can onboard more merchants, increasing revenues.

-over their sub-merchants’ customer experience, including transaction processing, streamlined billing processes, and chargeback management.
+A PayFac has considerable control over its merchants’ customer experience, including transaction processing, streamlined billing processes, and chargeback management.
 Since PayFacs are typically experts in certain industry verticals, they possess a superior understanding of the unique processing needs of those industries.
-By making it easier for their merchants to do business, payment facilitator can strengthen their client relationships and improve retention.
+By making it easier for their merchants to do business, PayFacs can strengthen their client relationships and improve retention.

 Flat-Rate Fee Structure